Parameters

 Parameter Extensions

-When a parameter is used to supply a filename then the following extended syntax can be applied:
+When an argument is used to supply a filename then the following extended syntax can be applied:

-we are using the variable %1 (but this works for any parameter)
+We are using the variable %1 (but this works for any argument, including FOR parameters).

 %~f1 Expand %1 to a Fully qualified path name - C:\utils\MyFile.txt